 Do these systems have medical alerts ?

-For outside of the home, some systems may have a Mobile Tracking Device and Automatic Fall Detection as an add-on product, if they don’t you will have to find one from another company.
+For outside the home, some systems may have a Mobile Tracking Device and Automatic Fall Detection as an add-on product, if they don’t, you will have to find one from another company.
 Don’t worry I have a list of those later.

 What do I have to do to monitor my parents with an activity monitoring system ?

 Once the systems are set up – some systems you have to set up, and some are set up by the companies – you will receive the monitoring information on your smartphone and other devices, through an app, without your loved one’s doing a thing.